ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 ### Removing a Breakpoint

-Removing a breakpoint works the same as adding a breakpoint.
+Removing a breakpoint works the same way as adding a breakpoint.
 Clicking on the red circle in the far left margin of **Script Editor** will remove the breakpoint.
 When the game is played, the **Script Debugger** will not pause execution if no breakpoints are present.

 ## Stepping Through a Script